 Before your product even gets to your customers, there’s a good chance it’s been packaged, unwrapped, and re-packaged multiple times.
 Minimizing packaging throughout your supply chain is a great way to cut down on your environmental impact.
 Reducing supply chain packaging also makes it much easier for your team to process items for shipment.

 To implement this, look for supply chain partners that use sustainable packaging.
-It’s much easier to streamline your supply chain when you have partners that share your values.
-An efficient inventory tracking system will also help with this – it will help prevent over-ordering and give you the opportunity to consolidate shipments.
+It’s much easier to streamline your supply chain when you have partners who share your values.
+An efficient inventory tracking system will also help with this – it will help prevent over-ordering and allow you to consolidate shipments.

 Ship Smaller Packages

-Shipping smaller packages is one of the easiest ways to cut down on waste.
+Shipping smaller packages is one of the easiest ways to reduce waste.
 Smaller packages require much less filler to protect your product.
 Your customers will likely appreciate having less waste to dispose of as well.
 Creating smaller package sizes can take some trial and error, but it will likely make the packing process easier in the long run.

 There are so many unique packaging materials available these days, so don’t be afraid to experiment.
 Not only are these packaging ideas better for the environment, but you can also use them as a selling point to help your brand stand out from the competition.
 We’ve already discussed plant-based packaging and biodegradable options, but there are many other unique packaging materials to consider.